 The Final Word

 So, are you ready to start putting your survival kit together?
 Star by making a list.
 Don’t go off buying pre-packed BOBs because you end up paying more.
 It’s much better to get and familiarize yourself with each item one by one.

 It’s wiser to take things seriously now than regret not preparing later on.
 Acquire all the necessary skills now.
-Experiment with what’s new and overcome obstacles by purchasing the essentials and doing the survival drills.
+Experiment with what’s new and overcome obstacles by purchasing the essentials and doing survival drills.
+And download a PDF of the items we talked about right here.